 - Should a SOC security approach include EDR?

-What Is Endpoint Detection And Response in cybersecurity?
+What is Endpoint Detection and Response (EDR) in Cybersecurity?

 Endpoint Detection and Response (EDR) is a type of security software installed on individual devices (e.g., computers, laptops, servers) to monitor and detect malicious activity.

-EDR is designed to identify threats that more generalised software might miss and can provide detailed information about security events on a device.
+EDR tools are designed to identify threats that more generalised software might miss and can provide detailed information about security events on a device.
 This information can be used to investigate and respond to security incidents.

 The crucial differentiator, though, is its response capabilities.
 Should an EDR solution identify activity deemed harmful, anomalous, suspicious or non-compliant, it can automatically deploy mitigation and containment strategies.
 This may be automatically isolating endpoints from the corporate network, or alerting security analysts to activity from where they’d manually intervene.

-Almost all EDRs will provide a list of recommended actions to take as part of the threat-hunting process, even if the identified threat is beyond the software’s neutralisation capabilities.
+Almost all EDR tools will provide a list of recommended actions to take as part of the threat-hunting process, even if the identified threat is beyond the software’s neutralisation capabilities.